-An excellent way to protect street trees from many urban-specific threats is my installing a tree guard.
-These fence-like structures provide a visual cue to pedestrians, dog-walkers, and automobilists that the tree bed should not be trafficed upon.
-More information about permits and structural dimensions can be found on the Department of Parks and Recreation's website.
+An excellent way to protect street trees from many urban-specific threats is by installing a tree guard.
+More information about permits and structural dimensions can be found on the Department of Parks and Recreation's tree planting permit page.

 What makes for a good tree guard?
 Although many people around the city place tree guards with the best intentions, poorly designed projects can actually increase the amount of hardship above that which street trees normally face in the city.
 For starters, tree guards must have open sides.
 This is above all else a preventative measure against the soil level within the confines of the guard being raised above sidewalk level.
 Soil that is too high around the base of the trunk promotes negative fungal growth that could threaten the tree's health.
 Secondly, high-sided guards or even a concrete lip around the outside edge of the tree bed will prevent stormwater that runs across the sidewalk from entering the pit.
 This deprives the tree from benefitting from rainshowers runoff and keeps the trees from acting as "Green Infrastructure" and keeping our combined sewers from overloading.
 The image to the left illustrates an acceptable tree guard that has both open sides and allows stormwater runoff to enter the tree bed (which is mulched nicely).
 Tree guards are also great places to place a Curb Your Dog sign to help dogwalkers remember to pick up their animal's waste.